 A lot of people have trouble with meat.
 They like the idea of a great steak, and they have a general notion that the more expensive the steak, the better it is.
 But more than that, who knows?!

-I didn’t either until fairly recently when I decided to really get to know the different cuts of meat, where they came from on the cow, and what they each had to offer.
+I didn’t know either, at least, not until fairly recently when I decided to really get to know the different cuts of meat.
+I learned where they came from on the cow and what they each had to offer.

 Some common cuts of the rib are:

-Rib steak, which if you can imagine is just a slice with the bone of a prime rib,
+- Rib steak, which is just a slice with the bone of a prime rib

 Directly behind the rib section is the loin, and the loin meat is the tenderest section of beef.
 Although not as well flavored or marbled as the rib, the loin accounts for the most expensive and tender of all the cuts of steak.
 Some common cuts of the loin are:

 Directly behind the loin is the sirloin.
 Less tender and cheaper than the loin, sirloin steaks are very tasty.
-Try to pick sirloin steaks as cut close to the loin if possible (if the bone is flat that means close to the loin, and round means farther back).
+Try to pick sirloin steaks cut as close to the loin as possible (if the bone is flat that means close to the loin, and round means farther back).